 Only one person can truly decide if you are employed or unemployed.
 You!

 If you currently have a job, work each day as if you are still vying for the position.
 Give your employer 110%.
-Make yourself indispensible.
+Make yourself indispensable.
 Take every opportunity to prove your value and be a perpetual student – always adding marketable knowledge and skills to your résumé.

 If you lose your job or are out of work already, then hire yourself.